mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Managed to get edit button  working in dummy file.

 **Thoughts** I think I found good time to code when my house is relatively quiet and get less interruption.
 Doing it in the morning after gettinh home from work is good idea.
 I got less than 15 days to complete the project before it reached day 100.

+### Day 87: Sep 29, 2019

+**Today's Progress**: Figuring out how to change the textnode value.

+**Thoughts** It took me an awful amount of time googling and debugging around I come a across a Stack Overflow question where a person asked on how to change the textnode value.
+From that point, I come to fully understand on my problem.
+While I'm thinking about changing the HTML content like using InnerHTML, what I'm actually looking for is how to replace the textnode because the thing that I want to change is the node!
+Once I start to google it, I found the answer, but was too tired to implement it so I left it there for the next day.

+### Day 88: Sep 30, 2019

+**Today's Progress**: Fixed the edit button and now it is working on the main project.

+**Thoughts** I can't believe I create an edit button.
+It's working, baby!
+I can create a new note, edit saved note which you click the edit button and the content is editable and clicking again will make it not editable, and finally delete the button.
+How cool is that?!

+The key here is node.nodeValue = 'new value'.
+This feature will allow you to replace the textnode with the one.